 Less is more.
-We all know the saying.
-It has been transformed into a platitude by advertisers and TV shows and even corporate American as it right-sizes people out of their livelihoods (“We’ll have to learn to do more with less around here.”).
+We all know this saying, first popularized by minimalist architect Ludwig Mies van der Rohe, which has been transformed into a platitude by advertisers, TV shows, and even corporate America as it right-sizes people out of their livelihoods (“We’ll have to learn to do more with less around here.”).
 But is less really more?
 And if so, is the opposite true?
 Is more actually less?

 Questions like this may be more important than you think.

-The two of us enjoy taking commonly accepted truisms and trite stock phrases and flipping them on their axes, exploring the other sides of cliches and hackneyed phrases, shedding light on the opposite sides of supposed facts.
+The two of us enjoy taking commonly accepted truisms and trite stock phrases and flipping them on their axes, exploring the obverse side of cliches and hackneyed phrases, shedding light on the opposite sides of supposed facts.

 For example, what moniker does our culture often assign to a well-adjusted, ostensibly successful person?
-We often say that these people are anchored (i.e., “He is such an anchored person.”).
-We used to hear this term frequently during our late twenties.
-We were regularly described as anchored people.
-And for the longest time we took this as a compliment.
+We often say that these people are anchored (“He is such an anchored person.”).
+We heard this term frequently during our late twenties: we were regularly described as anchored people, and for the longest time we took this as a compliment.

-It turned out that being anchored was a terrible thing; it kept us from leading the lives we wanted to lead.
-No, not all our anchors were bad, but the vast majority prevented us from encountering lasting contentment.
+It turned out being anchored was a terrible thing: it kept us from leading the lives we wanted to lead.
+Not all our anchors were bad, but the vast majority prevented us from encountering lasting contentment.

 Are you an anchored person?
 Is that a good thing?
 What are some of your anchors?
 And what other axioms might you want to question?